WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 '
 ```

 We can now go to http://localhost:3003, the main Causemos UI.
-Clikc on `New Analysis Project` and
+Click on `New Analysis Project` and
 enter "Tutorial" for the `Name`, and select "Tutorial" under `Knowledge Base`, then click
 on `Save & Finish`.
 Once the project is ready, click on "+ Create CAG" and click "Save" on the
 dialogue that pops up.
 Now click on the "Search Knowledge Base" button on top and then on "Graph"